zaffnet/nteract/packages/directory-listing/src/components/name.md

 import { Name } from "@nteract/directory-listing";
 ```

-Display a name and link to file
+Use to show a stylized name of the file or directory in a listing.

 ```jsx
 <Name>